jonathandean/rails_app_template/README.md

 To define a new step in the CI flow edit the `STEPS` in `bin/ci`

+#### Security features

+Using the ci runner will ensure:
+- Tests fail if you have a security issue with a gem version in your app, via [bundler-audit](https://github.com/rubysec/bundler-audit)
+- Tests fail if you have a potentially security flaw in your app based on static analysis, via [Brakeman](https://brakemanscanner.org/)

 ## Command line

 You may sometimes need to write some task to be executed by the command line.
 Rather than using `rake`, I much prefer